AntoineBastide47/GameEngine/ReadMe.md

 > - The build pipeline may be updated, so check the changelog for major changes.

 > [!WARNING]
-> The engine is not backwards compatible to avoid increased binary size and reduced performance.
+> The engine is not backwards compatible to avoid increased binary size and potential performance issues.

 ## Limitations
 > [!WARNING]